openshift/origin/docs/proposals/apiman-integration.md

 ## Use Cases
 * **UC01** As an API provider, I want to navigate from the OpenShift web console to the policy management interface, so I can define my service policies.
-* **UC02** As an API provider, I want to associate an APIMan organization with an OpenShift project, so I can control policy between organizations.
+* <s> **UC02** As an API provider, I want to associate an APIMan organization with an OpenShift project, so I can control policy between organizations.</s>
 * **UC03** As an API provider, I want to expose my service, so that it is consumable according to my management policy.
 * **UC04** As a cluster administrator, I want a gateway to route API traffic only, so that it manages traffic based on a service's policy.
 * **UC05** As a cluster administrator, I want to deploy APIMan and its components reusing existing infrastructure components where possible (e.g. ElasticSearch), so I can minimize infrastructure components.